Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Large

-• Addressing carbon neutrality (including carbon pricing and rubber/plastic material adjustments)
+• Addressing carbon neutrality and the circular economy (including matters pertaining to carbon pricing and rubber/plastic materials)

 • Recalls due to serious quality issues